 What is Domestic Assault

-touching of another.
-Assault by offer is an intentional act by an offender that does not result in actual harmful or offensive touching, but creates an apprehension by the victim of imminent harmful or offensive contact.
+- Assault by offer: Assault by offer is an intentional act by one that does not result in actual harmful or offensive touching, but creates an apprehension by another of imminent harmful or offensive contact.

 Domestic violence is a hot topic in modern society.
-Being charged with such an offense can have adverse consequences to many aspects in your life such your individual liberty interests, reputation and other aspects such as housing, schooling and employment.
+Being charged with such an offense can have adverse consequences to many aspects of your life such as your individual liberty interests, reputation and other aspects such as housing, schooling and employment.

 If you have been charged with domestic assault and need representation, contact the RI defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.